sostronk/flutter-widgets/README.md

 ## Skewed TabBar

-As the name suggests Skewed TabBar allows you to create a tab bar with skews
+As the name suggests Skewed TabBar allows you to create a tab bar with skews.
+This can be an alternative different from the usual tab bar.

 #### Usage 📝